 - 4G NMO Fleet - An outdoor omnidirectional antenna designed to attach to a vehicle with an NMO mount more typically found on fleets of vehicles.
 It is available separately or as part of the weBoost Drive 4G-X and Drive Reach Fleet kits.
 This antenna does not require a ground plane.

-- Drive Magnetic Antenna - The newest antenna, designed for use on vehicles with a magnetic mount installation.
+- Drive Magnetic Antenna - A relatively new antenna, designed for use on vehicles with a magnetic mount installation.
 It replaces the former classic 4" Mini Magnet Mount 'stubby' antenna included in many of their cellular booster kits.

 - Mini Magnet - The classic 4" tall magnet mount mini antenna that requires a metal ground plane, that comes bundled with most weBoost vehicle kits.
 It is actually an overall relatively solid performer.
 We lovingly refer to it as 'the stubby'.